frankramirezsoto/Calculator/README.md

 # CALCULATOR

-This is a calculator project created to be part of my portofolio.
+This is a calculator project created to be part of my portfolio.
 This site uses React & Tailwind CSS.

 ## Authors